-The strikes are due to take place through early December, and follow walkouts in August and September.
+The strikes follow walkouts in August and September.
 Parts of Royal Mail’s service will be out of action for several days at a time as different teams walk out.

-The Communication Workers Union, representing the workers, said in a Tuesday press release that the walkouts were part of the “biggest ongoing strike of the year.”
+The Communication Workers Union, representing the postal workers, says the walkouts are part of the “biggest ongoing strike of the year.”

-The CWU said it is fighting Royal Mail’s plans to change terms and conditions including the introduction of new performance standards and an increase in hours for new staff.
-The union also said the company had imposed a 2% pay increase on workers, well below the rate of inflation.
+The CWU says it is fighting Royal Mail’s plans to change terms and conditions, including the introduction of new performance standards and an increase in hours for new staff.
+The union also says the company had imposed a 2% pay increase on workers, well below the rate of inflation.
 It is pushing for more, though it has not said by how much.

 “Postal workers are facing the biggest assault on their pay, jobs, terms and conditions in the history of Royal Mail,” Dave Ward, the CWU’s general secretary said in a radio interview Thursday that the union posted on Twitter.

 Royal Mail has said that most letters will not be delivered on strike days, and customers should expect delays to parcel deliveries.
 It would deliver as many tracked parcels and those tagged for fast-track delivery as possible on strike days, the company added.

 A Royal Mail spokesperson told CNN Business on Thursday that the strike action was “weakening [its] financial position.”